Welcome to today's edition of the Rush 24-7 podcast.

 Something else about Iraq today, folks.

-Fox News reported this morning that after this massive sweep that has resulted in 700 captured terrorists, over a hundred killed, four hundred plus raids.
+Fox News reported this morning that after this massive sweep that has resulted in 700 captured terrorists, over 100 killed, 400-plus raids, there hasn't been any activity today in Baghdad.

-There hasn't been any IEDs go off.
+There haven't been any IEDs go off.

-Uh must be safe to get out there now for the drive-by media.
+Must be safe to get out there now for the drive-by media.

-Uh leave the hotel balcony in the green zone.
+Leave the hotel balcony in the green zone and head out there.

-No I've only seen that on Fox, too.
+I've only seen that on Fox, too.

-You want to hear some audio sound bites?
+You want to hear some audio soundbites?

 John Kerry does.